Best Barefoot Shoes for Women of 2021

 Merrell Vapor Glove 4 - Women's

-The 6.5 mm stack height of the Vapor Glove is minimal, so rough trails may be a bit too rough in these shoes.
-That said, If you've trained your foot strength and are able to adapt your technique and speed, you can certainly venture well off-road in these trail runners.
-Overall these are a pleasing minimalist shoe that will help you keep your strong feet very strong and your wallet just a wee bit heavier.
+The 6.5 mm stack height of the Vapor Glove is minimal, so rough trails can be a bit harsh in these shoes.
+That said, If you've trained your foot strength and can adapt your technique and speed, you can certainly venture well off-road in these trail runners.
+Overall these are a pleasing minimalist shoe that will help you keep your strong feet very strong and your wallet just a wee bit fuller.

 Read review: Merrell Vapor Glove 4 - Women's